Class of 2021 College Documents

 10. DEMONSTRATED INTEREST is the degree to which you show a college you are sincerely interested in attending their institution and may be taken into consideration when admissions decisions are made.
 One way to demonstrate your interest is to meet with college representatives when they visit OPHS.
 Sign up online at www.opschools.org to receive reminders in homeroom when specific colleges are coming to OPHS.
 Additionally, listen to the morning announcements, check postings in homeroom, and go to www.opschools.org for the college visitation schedule.
 In order to meet with college representatives, you must get a pass from the teacher of the class you will miss.

-11. Check scholarship listings that are also posted in homerooms and house offices.
+11. Check scholarship listings that are posted in homerooms, house offices, and at opschools.org.

 13. Whenever possible, spend time on the campus of schools to which you are applying.
 (Would you ever consider buying a car without test driving it first?)